MahdiRahbar/Golden_Articles/README.md

 If you found this repo helpful to you in any way, please give a star, introduce it to your friends.
 If you also feel the same way that I explained above, please contribute to this repo so more people can save their time exploring new topics.

+## Contribute:

+For contribution to this repo, first fork it and then commit your own version of it with the current style to this repository as a pull request.
+If you had any suggestions, please drop me an [email](mailto:mahdirahbar01@gmail.com).

 ## Main Sections:
 #### 1. [Artificial Intelligence](#Artificial-Intelligence)
 #### 2. [Programming](#Programming)